v8/v8.dev/src/docs/cross-compile-arm.md

 ## Profile

-- Compile a binary, push it to the device, keep a copy of it on the host
+- Compile a binary, push it to the device, keep a copy of it on the host:

     ```bash
     adb shell cp /data/local/tmp/v8/bin/d8 /data/local/tmp/v8/bin/d8-version.under.test
     cp out.gn/arm.release/d8 ./d8-version.under.test
     ```

-- get a profiling log and copy it to the host:
+- Get a profiling log and copy it to the host:

     ```bash
     adb push benchmarks /data/local/tmp